How to Clean Soccer Cleats: 6 Fast and Easy Steps

 • Confidence:

-• There’s something empowering about stepping onto the field with shiny and fresh-smelling boots.
+• There’s something empowering about stepping onto the field in shiny, fresh-smelling boots.
 It’s not just about aesthetics; it’s about feeling confident and ready for action

 • Better Traction:

-• Too much mud or debris on the sole of the cleats can affect the traction of the studs, which are what help you stay supported.
+• Too much mud or debris on the sole of the cleats can affect the traction of the studs, which help keep you supported.

 • Extended lifespan: